Radiobiology of Pediatric Brain Tumors

 MB itself is a heterogeneous disease with at least four different biological groups according to the 2021 WHO classification of tumors of the CNS: WNT, SHH-TP53mutant, SHH-TP53 wildtype and non-WNT/non-SHH.
 With the exception of (rare) early childhood SHH-TP53 wildtype MB, radiation-sparing regimens are associated with poor outcomes.
 However, even after maximally dose-escalated CSI together with intensive combination chemotherapy, metastatic non-WNT/non-SHH MB has progression-free survival (PFS) rates of only 60%.

 Despite the high importance of radiotherapy for disease control, the mechanisms underlying response and resistance to radiotherapy are incompletely understood.
 Our aim is to characterize the intrinsic cellular radiosensitivity, DNA repair pathways and capacities present in the different MB subgroups.
-Thereby, we will focus on DNA double-strand break (DSB) repair, which is known primarily to determine the cellular radiosensitivity of the individual tumor.
-Furthermore, we want to investigate new treatment options for MB with a special focus on radiosensitizing approaches.
+Thereby, we will focus on DNA double-strand break (DSB) repair (in vitro and ex vivo analysis), which is known primarily to determine the cellular radiosensitivity of the individual tumor.
+Furthermore, we are investigating new treatment options for MB with a special focus on radiosensitizing approaches.
 The group has a very close link to the pediatric brain tumor clinical research unit at the Department for Pediatric Hematology and Oncology, which provides access to relevant clinical data and potentially confirmation of preclinical results in clinical trials.

 MSNZ Partner Lab

-This project is supported by the Mildred-Scheel Cancer Career Center HATRICS4 (funded by Deutsche Krebshilfe ) with Dr. Struve and Dr. Mynarek as the leading scientists.
+This project is supported by the Mildred-Scheel Cancer Career Center HATRICS4 with Dr. Struve and PD Dr. Mynarek as the leading scientists.
 Project title: The RESISTOME of metastatic medulloblastoma: Unravelling molecular mechanisms for personalized therapy.

 Collaborations